jdm/tiger/ROADMAP.md

 - [x] Draw hitbox names in workbench
 - [x] Upgrade from Heroicons 1.0 to 2.0
 - [ ] Can snap to nearby frames
-- [ ] Can snap to frame duration multiples of x
+- [ ] Can snap to frame duration multiples of n milliseconds
 - [ ] Can control snapping strength
 - [ ] Hover states in timeline
 - [x] Add button to open sheet folder in explorer